 Princess Peregrine of the Storm Hawks episode "Royal Twist".

-Zelda, on the Animated Adaptation of The Legend Of Zelda, normally averts this trope, as her day-to-day garments are mostly blue and brown; however, in the water park episode, she wears a pink bathing suit.
+Zelda, in the Animated Adaptation of The Legend of Zelda, normally averts this trope, as her day-to-day garments are mostly blue and brown; however, in the first episode, she's seen wearing a pink nightgown.
+In the water park episode, she wears a pink bathing suit.
 Spryte, the Fairy Companion who is also a princess, plays the trope ramrod straight and wears pink all the time.

 Piggy, on Muppet Babies, lives and breathes this trope.
 Not only is her everyday outfit pink (as is she, being a pig), but whenever she plays "Princess Piggy" as part of the babies' big imagination project of the episode, she's decked out in full pink Princess Classic costume.
 (The only princessy exception was the Star Wars spoof, in which she was dressed like Princess Leia).